You're doubting yourself while others are terrified of your potential

 jump.

-And now, as I find myself expanding out of the goo and into my new form, the light feels harsh and the breeze feels cold.
+as I find myself expanding out of the goo and into my new form, the light feels harsh and the breeze feels cold.

 I look back at the cocoon I made, the one I’m so very proud of, and for once, I feel nostalgia.
 The place I used to dwell, the place I painted walls and hung up photos, where I sprayed lavender on the sheets and lit candles in every room.

-I could scream as loudly as I wanted and nothing would break; I could sleep for days and be sweetly surrendered to another realm.
+and nothing would break; I could sleep for days and be sweetly surrendered to another realm.

 My incubator for the dreams I was too afraid to murmur out loud, lest the devil that is practicality should hear and drive me away in shame.